Animal migration: In mammals

 Some mammals undertake exceptional migrations; reindeer have one of the longest terrestrial migrations on the planet, reaching as much as 4868 km per year in North America.
 However, over the course of a year, grey wolves move the most.
 One grey wolf covered a total cumulative annual distance of 7247 km.

 High-mountain shepherds in Lesotho practice transhumance with their flocks.

 Mass migration occurs in mammals such as the Serengeti 'great migration', an annual circular pattern of movement with some 1.7 million wildebeest and hundreds of thousands of other large game animals, including gazelles and zebra.
 More than 20 such species engage, or used to engage, in mass migrations.
 Of these migrations, those of the springbok, black wildebeest, blesbok, scimitar-horned oryx, and kulan have ceased.
-Long-distance migrations occur in some bats – notably the mass migration of the Mexican free-tailed bat between Oregon and southern Mexico.
+Long-distance migrations occur in some bats, such as the mass migration of the Mexican free-tailed bat between Oregon and southern Mexico.
 Migration is important in cetaceans, including whales, dolphins and porpoises; some species travel long distances between their feeding and their breeding areas.

 Humans are mammals, but human migration, as commonly defined, is when individuals often permanently change where they live, which does not fit the patterns described here.
 An exception is some traditional migratory patterns such as transhumance, in which herders and their animals move seasonally between mountains and valleys, and the seasonal movements of nomads.